camunda/camunda-docs/docs/components/best-practices/architecture/sizing-your-environment.md

 | Tasks per day | 4,000 | / 5 | Tasks in the process model as counted above |
 | Tasks per second | 0.05 | / (24\*60\*60) | Seconds per day |

+In most cases, we define throughput per day, as this time frame is easier to understand.
+But in high-performance use cases you might need to define the throughput per second.

 ### Peak loads